 The show gained millions of fans over its nearly 10-year run (from 2001 to 2010), with many of us still reliving the best moments by re-watching the series or checking out fan-made videos on YouTube.

 But what happened to our favourite cast members, and what are they up to now?

-It'd be hard to image Scrubs without its quirky narrator and main character, Dr. John "J.D."
+It'd be hard to imagine Scrubs without its quirky narrator and main character, Dr. John "J.D."
 Dorian.
 Zach Braff played J.D. for eight seasons on Scrubs, and returned for six episodes during the show's ninth and final season.

 Since Scrubs, Braff has focused more on the silver screen; starring in, writing and directing several movies.
 While still acting in Scrubs, Braff wrote, directed, and starred in the popular indie flick, "Garden State" (2004).
-In 2014, ten years after the release of Garden State, Braff started a kickstarter campaign to support his movie, "Wish I Was Here", which he also wrote, directed and starred in.
-In 2014, Braff also made his Broadway debut in the Woody Allen music, "Bullets Over Broadway: The Musical."
+In 2014, ten years after the release of Garden State, Braff started a Kickstarter campaign to support his movie, "Wish I Was Here", which he also wrote, directed and starred in.
+In 2014, Braff made his Broadway debut in the Woody Allen music, "Bullets Over Broadway: The Musical."

 Braff is currently directing a heist comedy, titled, "Going in Style," which will star Morgan Freeman and Michael Caine.
 The film is set to be released in early 2017.

 If Friends had Ross and Rachel, Scrubs' equivalent was Elliot and JD.
 Their "will-they-or-won't-they" relationships spanned almost the entire series' run, but of course, they ended up having a picture-perfect happily ever after in the end.